 Saffron cookies are an unexpected morsel.
 The earthy, unique flavor of saffron is surrounded in a familiar butter cookie for a deliciously balanced recipe.

-As much as we love cookies in our household, my husband is very faithful to the classic chocolate chip cookie.
+As much as we love cookies in our household, my husband is very faithful to the classic chocolate chip cookie (even fun mini chocolate chip cookies).
 And as I say time and time again, we think our homemade version is the best, so I can understand why he reverts to his favorite.

 But sometimes his loyalty stifles my creativity because I know he won’t help me eat as many cookies as I’d like!
 But in the name of variety and experimentation, I do try new recipes here and there.